5.1 - Definition of objectives

 Advanced level: criterion O3

-2. analysis of the reasons for the activity projections (growth, reduction of activity, strategic reorientation, inflation, …)
+the analysis of the reasons for the activity projections (growth, reduction of activity, strategic reorientation, inflation, …)

 Objectives are expressed in absolute value as well as in terms of carbon intensity (via relevant ratios).

-At this maturity level, the organisation also formulates adaptation objectives in response to theanalysis of risks and opportunities.
+For this maturity level, the organisation also formulates adaptation objectives in response to theanalysis of risks and opportunities.

 They are accompanied by intermediate milestones.

-• Tertiary activity: kgCO2e/€ net turnover;
+Tertiary activity: kgCO2e/€net turnover;

-• Production activity: kgCO2e/FTE, kgCO2e/product; kgCO2e/functional units
+Production activity: kgCO2e/FTE, kgCO2e/product; kgCO2e/units of output

-• Mixed activity: kgCO2e/FTE;
+Mixed activity: kgCO2e/FTE ;

-All information on the operational boundary is documented and Do you have a comprehension question?Consult the FAQ .
-The method is living and therefore likely to evolve (clarifications, additions): find the.
+Do you have a comprehension question?
+See the FAQ.
+The method is living and therefore likely to evolve (clarifications, additions): find the tracking of changes here.

 Last updated